Shared use bay

 I have received a penalty charge notice when parking in a shared use bay, what do I do?

-You should check that you are able to use the shared use bays and that the permit has been displayed in line with the terms and conditions of use.
+Permit holders should check that they were able to use the shared use bay and that the permit had been displayed in line with the relevant permit’s terms and conditions.

-You should check that the pay and display ticket was visible from the outside of the vehicle and the expiry time of your pay and display ticket.
+- the pay and display ticket was visible from the outside of the vehicle and valid for the time and date used

 You should then decide whether to: